Hywel Dda Health Board placed under higher level of government intervention

-HYWEL Dda University Health Board has entered into a higher level of Welsh intervention after a “failure to produce balanced and approvable plans” on how to deliver healthcare in their areas.
+HYWEL Dda University Health Board has entered into a higher level of Welsh intervention after a “failure to produce balanced and approvable plans” on how to deliver healthcare in its areas.

 The announcement means that the health board, which covers Pembrokeshire, Ceredigion and Carmarthenshire, is now under targeted intervention and enhanced monitoring for finance and planning.